Protesters damage Georgia State Patrol headquarters in Atlanta

-ATLANTA — The Georgia State Patrol headquarters in Atlanta was vandalized early Sunday by protesters who appeared to set off at least one firework inside the building.
+ATLANTA — Protesters caused extensive damage to the Georgia State Patrol headquarters in Atlanta early Sunday by sparking flames inside the building with fireworks, breaking windows and spraying graffiti, the agency said.

+Department of Public Safety workers put out the fire, and two employees were treated for smoke inhalation, Georgia State Patrol Lt.
+Stephanie Stallings said in a statement.
+One of the agency’s vehicles parked in front of the building was also damaged.

 Video showed several dozen people outside and the sound of drums being played in the background.
-Smoke could be seen through a glass window of the building after the red flash that looked to be coming from inside.
+Smoke could be seen through a glass window of the building after a red flash was seen inside.

-Windows were broken, and it appeared staff members were being treated with oxygen following the incident, WGCL-TV reported.
+As many as 100 people dressed in dark clothing and wearing masks were outside the building, Stallings said.
+The incident was under investigation and no arrests had been made, the statement said.

-A group of about 35 to 40 people were walking in the street around 2 a.m., said Kimberly Krautter, who recorded video of the fire.
+The demonstration started peacefully, said Kimberly Krautter, who recorded video of the fire.
 “Only about three or four people” looked to be trying to vandalize the building, she said.

-“The bulk of the protest kept moving down the road,” Krautter added, noting that the demonstration was peaceful before the fire started.

 Protests have taken place in Atlanta over the past month in response to the deaths of Rayshard Brooks and George Floyd, but the subject of this protest wasn’t clear, Krautter said.

 The building is located about 3 miles (5 kilometers) southeast of downtown.
-It also houses a number of other state agencies, WGCL-TV reported.
+It also houses a number of other state agencies, news outlets reported.

-Neither Georgia State Patrol nor Atlanta Police immediately responded to emailed requests for comment by The Associated Press.

 Sign up for Daily Newsletters